kubernetes/community/community/developer-summit-2016/application_service_definition_notes.md

 Being able to view an application as a single unifying concept is a major desire.
 Want to click "my app" and see all of the objects associated with it.
 It would be an overlay on top of Kubernetes, not something in core.

 One pending feature is that you can't look up different types of controllers in the API, that's going to be fixed.
-Another one is that we can't trace the depenences; helm doesn't label all of the components deployed with the app.
+Another one is that we can't trace the dependencies; helm doesn't label all of the components deployed with the app.

 Need to identify things which are missing in core kubernetes, if there are any.